 There are usually few inpatients to round on during your pediatrics rotation.
-That being said, Dr. Abel will want to know everything about his patients during AM rounds, especially scoliosis patients.
-He will want to know all vital signs, labs, and I's & O's, so be organized and be prepared to give a fairly formal presentation to him.
+That being said, attendings may want to know everything about their patients during AM rounds, especially scoliosis patients.
+They will want to know all vital signs, labs, and I's & O's, so be organized and prepared.